bhattkacode/wayvibes/README.md

 # Wayvibes

-Wayvibes is a Wayland-native CLI that plays mechanical keyboard sounds (or custom sounds) globally on keypresses.
+Wayvibes is a Wayland-native CLI made in C++ that plays mechanical keyboard sounds (or custom sounds) globally on keypresses.
 It utilizes `libevdev` to capture keypress events and [miniaudio](https://miniaud.io) to play sounds.

 ## Installing